Savory/Danet/README.md

 ## Contributing

-- Contributions make the open source community such an amazing place to learn, inspire, and create.
+- Contributions make the open-source community such an amazing place to learn, inspire, and create.
 - Any contributions you make are **truly appreciated**.
 - Check out our [contribution guidelines](/CONTRIBUTING.md) for more